clarkbox/jquery-tmpl/README.md

 # jQuery Templates plugin v1.0.0pre.

+FORKED AND MODIFIED TO ADD AN INDEX PROPERTY ON ITERATORS

 _Note: This plugin is currently in beta form and may change significantly before version 1.0 is released.
 See tagged versions for stable Beta releases.
 Requires jquery version 1.4.2._

 jQuery templates contain markup with binding expressions ('Template tags').
 Templates are applied to data objects or arrays, and rendered into the HTML DOM